-The Geographical Outreach Committee is organized by the ISCA board and chaired by a board member responsible for geographical outreach.
-Currently this board member is Professor Satoshi Nakamura, Nara Institute of Science and Technology, Japan.
-The purpose of this committee is to extend the services of ISCA to different parts of the world, especially those regions where many speech researchers may not be able to attend Interspeech conferences and participate in the many speech research activities easily.
+The Geographical Outreach (GO) committee is organized by the ISCA board and chaired by a board member responsible for geographical outreach.
+Currently this board member is Associate Professor Beena Ahmed, University of New South Wales Sydney, Australia.
+The purpose of the GO committee is to extend the services of ISCA to different parts of the world, especially those regions where many speech researchers may not be able to attend Interspeech conferences and participate in many ISCA-related activities easily.

-Currently the work of the Geographical Outreach Committee is focused on four regions where the speech researchers are under-represented in most ISCA programs, and the major goal is to have a sub-committee for each of these regions to make region-specific efforts.
+Currently the work of the GO committee is focused on four regions where the speech researchers are under-represented in most ISCA programs, and the major goal is to have a sub-committee for each region to make region-specific efforts.
 These sub-committees are:

-In addition to the Geographical Outreach Committee, another important channel for ISCA to extend its services to different parts of the world is via Special Interest Groups (SIGs) focused on some specific languages.
+In addition to the GO committee, another important channel for ISCA to extend its services to different parts of the world is via Special Interest Groups (SIGs) focused on some specific languages.
 Currently there are seven Language SIGs with such functionalities as listed below.

 More information about the Language SIGs can be found under the section of SIGs.

 Coordinator of sub-committee on South Asia

 Archive of slides and documents presented at annual meetings